-5. Do not get pediculocides and other chemicals in the eyes, nose or mouth.
-Cover eyes and face with towel.
+- 5. Do not get pediculocides and other chemicals in the eyes, nose or mouth.
+Cover eyes with towel.
 Instruct child to close eyes tightly.
-If pediculocide gets in the eyes, flush the eyes with large amounts of cool water immediately and seek medical care.

-- 6. All topical pediculicides should be rinsed from the hair over a sink rather than in the shower or bath to limit skin exposure.
-Instruct patient to rinse with warm rather than hot water to minimize absorption. - 7.
-Using vinegar:water solutions and other products after NIX may interfere with effectiveness and are not recommended. - 8.
+If pediculocides gets in the eyes, flush the eyes with large amounts of cool water immediately and seek medical care. - 6.
+Using vinegar: water solutions and other products after NIX may interfere with effectiveness and are not recommended. - 7.
 Using a hair dryer alone, will not eliminate a head lice infestation.
-Malathion is flammable. - 9.
-Home remedies to control head lice, (e.g., vinegar, mayonnaise, petroleum jelly, olive oil, isopropyl alcohol, butter and water submersion up to 6 hours) have not been proven effective in killing lice or eggs.
+Malathion is flammable. - 8.
+Home remedies to control head lice, (e.g., vinegar, mayonnaise, petroleum jelly, olive oil, isopropyl alcohol, butter and water submersion up to 6 hours have not been proven effective in killing lice or eggs).
 Lice do not have air sacs or lungs and are not easily suffocated.
-Lice can survive for prolonged periods without air. - 10.
-Chemicals such as gasoline and kerosene, or animal products should never be used. - 11.
-Do not use more than one pediculocide product at a time. - 12.
-Itching may persist for 1-2 weeks even after adequate treatment, and should not be considered a reason for reapplication of medication. - 13.
+Lice can survive for prolonged periods without air. - 9.
+Chemicals such as gasoline and kerosene, or animal products should never be used.

+- 10. Do not use more than one pediculocide product at a time. - 11.
+Itching may persist for 1-2 weeks even after adequate treatment, and should not be considered a reason for reapplication of medication. - 12.
 Avoid head-to-head or hair-to-hair contact.
 This is the most common mode of transmission.
 Other ways to prevent transmission include: - a.
 Do not share combs, brushes or head gear/coverings with other persons. - b.
 Hang coats where they do not touch those of other persons. - c.
 Do not lie on furniture, pillows, stuffed animals or other items that have recently been used by an infested person. - d.
-Practice good handwashing and cleaning under fingernails to prevent transmission especially after scratching. - e.
-Avoid sleepovers and slumber parties during lice outbreaks. - 14.
-General Hair Care Recommendations - a.
+Practice good handwashing and cleaning under fingernails to prevent transmission especially after scratching.

+13. General Hair Care Recommendations

+- a.
 Shaving a child's head or cutting the hair very short is not necessary to eliminate the infestation.

-This can be distressing, especially to young girls and has the potential to carry a social stigma with it.

-- b.
-Modest shortening of the hair to a length acceptable to both the child and the parent will make combing easier. - 15.
-Assure that head lice infestation is a common problem in the school-age population and affects children of all socio-economic groups. - 16.
+This can be distressing, especially to young girls and has the potential to carry a social stigma with it. - b.
+Modest shortening of the hair to a length acceptable to both the child and the parent will make combing easier. - 14.
+Assure that head lice infestation is a common problem in the school-age population and affects children of all socioeconomic groups. - 15.
 Instruct caregiver that child may return to daycare or school the next day after first treatment for head lice.
-It is not recommended that child be excluded from school based on the presence of nits. - 17.
+It is not recommended that child be excluded from school based on the presence of nits. - 16.
 Teach as with all medications, to keep pediculocides safely stored, locked out of reach of children.
-Pediculocides should be used under direct adult supervision.